tim784/ropes/README.md

 broken by other userscripts** that modify the Empornium search page.
 If you run into issues, try disabling other userscripts.

-Please also understand that Rope is a new project and may have bugs.
+Please also understand that Ropes is a new project and may have bugs.
 If you see something that doesn't work as expected, please open an issue on the [GitHub repository](https://github.com/tim784/ropes).
 Try to include as much detail as you can, including: